Nesbesss/SumaRI/README.md

     cd SumaRI
     ```

-2. Create a virtual environment and activate it (not necessary):
+2. Create a virtual environment and activate it (optional):

     ```bash
     python -m venv env